muhammmadrizki/mrizkikurniaputra.com/README.md

 - style.css
 - README.md

-## 6. How to Run Project
+## How to Run Project

-## 7. Saran perbaikan
+Use Live Server exstension in Visual Studio Code to run the project..

-- Ada/ buat darkmode
+## Improvement Suggestions

-- Integrasi WA/ Social media supaya bisa terhubung
+- Add WhatsApp and social media links for contact.